|(a) General statement. In a contested case before the

 (9) The Investigation-Enforcement Committee shall consider

-determine the parameters of any administrative fine or penalty to
+parameters of any administrative fine or penalty to recommend to the

-Committee may recommend a settlement to the respondent that includes
+may recommend a settlement to the respondent that includes an agreed

-an agreed order to refund all or part of the examination fee paid
+order to refund all or part of the examination fee paid by the complainant

 the proposed order, the appropriate notation shall be made in the